njericha/SedimentSourceAnalysis.jl/Readme.md

 Type `julia> using SedimentAnalysis` load both submodules (`MTF` and `SedimentTools`), or if only one of the modules is desired, type `using SedimentAnalysis.XXX`.

 The modules are built to be independent of each other so that (eventually) the MTF could be moved to an separate package altogether.

+## Examples
+`knownsources.jl`: Uses data from Sundel et al where we know the sources of each Grain.
+Use this to see how well the factorization performs with realistic data.
+`unknownsources.jl`: Uses data from Lee et al where we don't have a ground truth.
+Showcases how the method would be used in practice.
+`randomtensor`: Factorizes a random 50x50x50 tensor.
+See how the factorization performs in theory when a perfect factorization exists.

 ## Submodules
 The two main submodules are MTF (**M**atrix **T**ensor **F**actorization) and SedimentTools.